Peace At Hand? Korean Leaders Meet For Historic Border Handshake

 Updated at 1:50 a.m.
 ET

-An historic handshake at the most heavily fortified border in the world on Friday symbolized the hope that two Koreas could create a lasting rapprochement – but failed efforts in the past weighed heavily over the moment.
+A historic handshake at the most heavily fortified border in the world on Friday symbolized the hope that two Koreas could create a lasting rapprochement — but failed efforts in the past weighed heavily over the moment.

 "I can't stop feeling excited to meet in this historic place, and I am very moved that the President came to greet me at the demarcation line," North Korean leader Kim Jong Un said to South Korean President Moon Jae-in, according to South Korea's presidential office.